bluerobotics/bluerobotics.github.io/brov2/assembly.md

 3. Apply Silicone grease to the O-ring.

-4. Install O-ring back onto the flange seal
+4. Install O-ring back onto the flange seal.

+5. Reapply one drop of thread-locker to the end of the 6 M3x12 screws.

-5. Install the end cap onto the O-ring.
-Pay close attention to the orientation.
+6. Install the end cap onto the O-ring.
 Do not fully tighten any screws when first installing them; it may cause the O-ring to slip out of its groove.

 	<img src="/brov2/cad/brov2-endcap-installed-iso.png" class="img-responsive" style="max-width:900px" />